gracedigman/Pomodoro-Timer/README.md

 ## API Used

-This project uses the [Quotable API](https://api.quotable.io/) to fetch random motivational quotes.
+This project uses the ZenQuotes API https://zenquotes.io to fetch random motivational quotes.

+© 2025 Mary Grace Digman.
+All rights reserved.